RopB transcriptional regulator: Rgg family

-Rgg-like transcriptional regulators can be found in a variety of gram-positive bacteria Where ropB regulates speB protease production in S. pyogenes, a roughly equivalent secretory control mechanism can be seen in Rgg's regulation of gtfG glucosyltransferase production in S. gordonii, in the manner in which gadR regulates acid resistance in Lactococcus lactis, how lasX regulates expression of lantibiotic lactocin S in Lactobacillus sakei, and MutR's regulation of mutacin in S. mutans Sequentially, these genes are all localized contiguously to their respective subject of regulation and share promoters localized contiguously to inverted repeat regions.
+Rgg-like transcriptional regulators can be found in a variety of gram-positive bacteria.
+Where ropB regulates speB protease production in S. pyogenes, a roughly equivalent secretory control mechanism can be seen in Rgg's regulation of gtfG glucosyltransferase production in S. gordonii, in the manner in which gadR regulates acid resistance in Lactococcus lactis, how lasX regulates expression of lantibiotic lactocin S in Lactobacillus sakei, and mutR's regulation of mutacin in S. mutans.
+Sequentially, these genes are all localized contiguously to their respective subject of regulation and share promoters localized contiguously to inverted repeat regions.

 RRNPP family

-Characterization of the RRNPP family of quorum sensing regulators (which stands for proteins Rap, NprR, PrgX, PlcRd) were used in comparisons with ropB to postulate its structural functions.
-The Rap protein derived from Bacilli regulates sporulation, the NprR protein in Bacillus thuringiensis regulates necrotrophism, the PrgX protein regulates conjugation in Enterococcus faecalis, and PlcR protein regulates transcription of virulence factors in both Bacullis thuringiensis and Bacillus cereus.
+Characterization of the RRNPP family of quorum-sensing regulators (which stands for proteins Rap, NprR, PrgX, PlcRd) were used in comparisons with ropB to postulate its structural functions.
+The Rap protein derived from Bacilli regulates sporulation, the NprR protein in Bacillus thuringiensis regulates necrotrophism, the PrgX protein regulates conjugation in Enterococcus faecalis, and PlcR protein regulates transcription of virulence factors in both Bacillis thuringiensis and Bacillus cereus.
 Similarities were observed in conserved asparagine residues on the TPR motifs of each of these proteins and in ropB.